manasa-arun/python/content/en/Tips/check-substring-in-string.md

 ---
-title: "Checking for a Substring in a String"
+title: "5 Python methods to check if a substring exists in a Given string"
 description: "Different methods of checking for a substring inside a string in python."
 date: "2021-07-19T04:15:05+09:00"
 draft: false
-link: "Check Substring in a String"
+link: "Substring Check"
 author: "dmohanty"
 ---

-In this article, we will briefly discuss about the different methods that we can use to check if a substring is present inside a string along with some shortcuts that can make our coding efficient.
+In this article, we will briefly discuss about the **different python methods that we can use to check if a substring is present inside a string** along with some shortcuts that can make our coding efficient.

 ## Overview of Strings in Python

 **Strings** are an array of Unicode characters occupying a storage of few bytes.

 If you come from a different language, there are high chances of your interaction with the `char` keyword, but in python there is no such `char` keyword and thus we can say that a single letter inside quotation marks in python is a string with length 1.